 Eagle Scout Project at Tradewinds Park

 Summer Program VIPs (Volunteers Improving Parks) are an essential part of our Summer Recreation Program.
 The theme of this summer’s program was “Fun N Fit”.
 These tireless young men and women arrived every day to a different set of challenges and shared their time and talents to benefit staff and the children.
 Our VIPs assisted with arts and crafts, games, sports, field trips, clerical duties, and special events.
-They also assisted with the End of Summer Celebration (a fun day with races, water activities and entertainment) and The Broward Star Time Program, both of which are the highlight for many of the youth registered in our summer program.
+They also assisted with the End-of-Summer Celebration (a fun day with races, water activities, and entertainment) and the Broward Star Time Program, both of which are highlights for many of the youth registered in our summer program.

 This yearly program is not only beneficial to the Parks and Recreation Division; it's also an enriching one for our volunteers.
 The volunteers gained valuable knowledge of how to conduct themselves in a work environment.
 They also learned practical skills they can use daily at home and school, as well as for future employment and when applying for college.

-Fifty volunteers contributed 6,066 hours of service to the 2013 Summer Recreation Program and received certificates of appreciation for their invaluable assistance and support.
+Forty-three volunteers contributed 4,756 hours of service to the 2014 Summer Recreation Program and received certificates of appreciation for their invaluable assistance and support.
 We look forward to seeing Parks VIPs again next summer and working together to make next year’s Summer Recreation Program an even greater success!

 Florida Master Gardener Volunteers